Mammography

 Advanced Screening for Early Detection

-At Anna Jaques Hospital, you can get 2D or 3D mammography.
+At Anna Jaques Hospital, you will get 3D mammography, which is the latest and most advanced technology in breast cancer screening and detection.
 3D is the latest and most advanced technology in breast cancer screening and detection.
 It provides clinicians with a level of clarity proven to improve accuracy and reduce the number of biopsies and times you’d have to return for further study.

 Regular breast self-exams are important for the early detection of breast cancer.
 However, they shouldn’t take the place of routine mammograms and clinical breast exams.
 Be sure to tell your doctor if you notice any change in how your breasts look or feel.